ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 Many users commented that when using the Mutiny layout the *"traditional"* menu felt out of place.
-The [Solus Project](https://solus-project.com/), the maintainers of [Brisk Menu](https://github.com/solus-project/brisk-menu), have add a dash-style launcher at our request.
+The [Solus Project](https://solus-project.com/), the maintainers of [Brisk Menu](https://github.com/solus-project/brisk-menu), have added a dash-style launcher at our request.
 Ubuntu MATE 18.04 includes a patched version of Brisk Menu that includes this new dash launcher.
 When MATE Tweak is used to enable the Mutiny or Cupertino layout, it now switches on the dash launcher which enables a full screen, searchable, application launcher.
 Similarly, switching to the other panel layouts restores the more traditional Brisk Menu.

-**Since 18.04 beta 1 we tweaked the style of the session control buttons** in Brisk Menu and those updates will be wait for you are you install Ubuntu MATE 18.04 Beta 2.

 ### MATE Window Applets

-The **Mutiny and Netbook layouts now integrate the [mate-window-applets](https://github.com/ubuntu-mate/mate-window-applets)**.
+The **Mutiny and Netbook layouts now integrates with [mate-window-applets](https://github.com/ubuntu-mate/mate-window-applets)**.
 You can see these in action alongside an updated Mutiny layout here:

 <blockquote class="imgur-embed-pub" lang="en" data-id="LxJHgeF"><a href="//imgur.com/LxJHgeF">Mutiny undecorated maximised windows</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>